Skip to main content

 {"foo":"bar"}

-Cloud functions can return an integrated response with the following special structure to freely control the response body:
+Cloud functions can return a specially structured Integrated Response as follows to flexibly control the response body:

 {